mariusc/mariusc.github.io/source/articles/2016-07-31-being-more-efficient-in-xcode.html.markdown

 **Basic editor shortcuts**

 Xcode's source code editor has all the usual keyboard shortcuts you would expect: **⌘N**, **⌘O**, **⌘S**, **⌘C**, **⌘V**, **⌘X**, **⌘Z**, etc. All those are so common to almost every application and they're spread system-wide, that I'm not going to waste time talking about them.
 (Small side note, I never use **⌘N** in Xcode, because I prefer to right click the group where I want the new file to be placed and select "New file" there.
 This way, the new file will be created where I want it to, and I don't have to move it myself afterwards in the group where it belongs).
 There's also **⌘F** for "Find in current file", and **⌘⇧F** for "Find in Project".
 I use these pretty often.
 For indentation, there's **⌘[** and **⌘]** to indent left or right.
-Those are all very common shortcuts, spread system-wide, and not necessary particular to Xcode.
+Those are all very common shortcuts, spread system-wide, and not necessarily particular to Xcode.
 The ones that follow here are the Xcode specific ones I use most often.

 **Navigation shortcuts**

-You know how you can go back and forward in Xcode, to show the file you had opened before, or the one you came back from?
+You know how you can go back and forward in Xcode, to show the file you had opened before or the one you came back from?
 You can do that using the arrow buttons in Xcode, in the toolbar of the editing area.

 ![Back, forward buttons](../img/blogposts/inline/XcodeShortcuts/backFwd.png)

-You can also swipe with two fingers left or right in the editing area (that is, unless you have a storyboard open and swiping left or right actually pans it).
+You can also swipe with two fingers left or right in the editing area (unless you have a storyboard open and swiping left or right actually pans it).
 Swiping it also gives it a transition animation, which takes around one second.
 Not very efficient, but pretty cool.
 However, you can press **⌘^←** and **⌘^→** to get the same result.
 And this comes without the animation (so, faster) and without moving your hands from the keyboard.
-I learnt this shortcut form [Tobias Due Munk](https://twitter.com/tobiasdm) at an NSCoderNight some years ago.
+I learnt this shortcut from [Tobias Due Munk](https://twitter.com/tobiasdm) at an NSCoderNight some years ago.

 Back in the days when we were doing Objective-C, there was also **⌘^↑** and **⌘^↓**, to switch between the .h and the .m files of the same class.
 I've been using that a lot and I found it very convenient, but when I switched to Swift one and a half years ago I didn't need it anymore.

 Probably the shortcut I use most is quick open: **⌘⇧O**.
-This pops up a dialogue similar to spotlight in macOS and searches for a file you want as you type its name.
-I find this a super convenient and fat way to open the files I need.
-This feature is a bit broken in the latest Xcode release (it seems that it still focuses on the file that matches your search string most closely, but the list of results is scrolled to a wrong position), but I hope it wil be fixed soon.
+This pops up a dialogue similar to Spotlight in macOS and searches for a file you want as you type its name.
+I find this a super convenient and fast way to open the files I need.
+This feature is a bit broken in the latest Xcode release (it seems that it still focuses on the file that matches your search string most closely, but the list of results is scrolled to a wrong position), but I hope it will be fixed soon.
 Even with this minor glitch, I still use it every time.
-I learned this shortcut form [Kasper Welner](https://twitter.com/kasperwelner) when I started at [Nodes](https://nodesagency.com).
+I learned this shortcut from [Kasper Welner](https://twitter.com/kasperwelner) when I started at [Nodes](https://nodesagency.com).

 ![Quick open](../img/blogposts/inline/XcodeShortcuts/quickopen.gif)